TEN-framework/TEN-Agent/README.md

 ![Astra Voice Agent](<Kapture 2024-06-21 at 10.46.38.gif>)

-We provide a [live playground](https://astra-agents.agora.io/) where you can experiment and interact with the Astra powered Voice Agent.
+We provide a [live playground](https://astra-agents.agora.io/) where you can experiment and interact with the Astra powered voice agent.

 ### Local Agent

-And of course, you are more than welcome to run your own local agent using the one we’ve built.
+And of course, you are more than welcome to run our voice agent locally.
 We have a Docker image ready for you to build and run the agent on both macOS and Windows.

 To start, make sure you have: